marcodpt/json-schema-bootstrap/README.md

 ## TODO
  - handle null type
- - table example
- - form validation
  - date br
- - use form constructor with modal in hrefSchema
  - use null for not set objects, like cep/image in input form
- - unify formats (no table for input/output)
- - create a way to extend formats
  - add description to typeahead
- - separate extra properties from schema iterator
- - use link as hyperschema and make it recursive
  - error feedback on objects and arrays
  - form pending
+ - unify formats (no table for input/output)

+ - use link as hyperschema and make it recursive
+ - separate extra properties from schema iterator
+ - use form constructor with modal in hrefSchema
+ - create a way to extend formats
+ - table example